WorldHistoricalGazetteer/whg3/developer/build-image.md

 old image while `env_template.py` claimed the new one, silently.

-It names the services rather than running a bare `up -d`, and passes `--no-deps`: only the **running** containers that use the WHG image (web, celery worker/beat, flower) are recreated.
-Postgres, redis and hocuspocus are left alone.
+It names the services rather than running a bare `up -d`, and passes `--no-deps`: only the **running** containers that use the WHG image are recreated.
+The list is asked of compose (`config --services`, then each service's running container's image) rather than hardcoded, so it cannot go stale — and because container names are not service names.
+Prod's `flower` service is `celery-flower_<prefix>`, so a hand-written mapping left prod's flower on the old image; a dry probe over both sites showed the derived list selecting `web celery_worker celery_beat` on dev and `web celery_worker celery_beat flower` on prod, leaving postgres, redis, hocuspocus and **ollama** alone.
+Recreating ollama would be felt on dev too, which shares the prod container over the `whg-llm` bridge.
 A bare `up -d` recreated the database container on dev on 2026-09-07 — which nobody running a flag called `--image=` expects to be in scope — and brought the whole stack up at once, OOM-killing celery twice on a host with no free memory.
 On prod